 If one of your skills is database management, for example, share your knowledge on social media.
 If users are discussing the best method of doing something, or the best software, weigh in with your experience.

-6. Monitor Your Brand
+6. Monitor Your Personal Branding

 Unfortunately, social media is occasionally the site of negative and/or unfair comments.
 Once you develop your brand on social media, you will need to monitor your name and brand to make sure that negative or unfair comments are addressed promptly.
 It’s not unlike the owner of a pizza place making sure that people don’t make unfair comments about the quality of the pizza.